LeanneLibGriff/nine-repro/Step2Documentation.md

 The *Bus Factor* is the number of people who, if they were suddenly lost to the team (e.g., if they were hit by a bus), would cause a major disruption to the project and would compromise the entire research process.
 It is also called the *Lottery Number*, which has a more positive connotation but the threat to the team remains the same.

 Individual circumstances can change suddenly and if it should occur to one member of the team whose loss would cause major disruption, that is considered to be a Bus Factor of 1.
 The smaller the number, the greater the danger to the project.
-Ideally, the number of people that would have to be lost for the research project to fail must be as high as possible.
+The number of people that would have to be lost for the research project to fail must be as high as possible.

 As an example, Terry is responsible for the coding for processing and analysing the data for a team project.
 To the rest of the team, his ability in coding is impressive, and they don't believe they have the skills and aptitude to do this work so they rely upon him to lead in this process.
 Terry enjoys his work and his status within the group.